Abhishekkute234/Rust-for-Developers/README.md

 ./filename
 ```

-# When you run the cargo run command out of the src folder, it will automatically compile and run the main.rs file.

-# In Cargo.toml file there are the dependences , name and the version of the cargo

-# Go to the the following command to chech the other commands in the cargo
+# When you run the cargo run command out of the src folder, it will automatically compile and run the main.rs file.In Cargo.toml file there are the dependences , name and the version of the cargo .Go to the the following command to chech the other commands in the cargo

 ```
 cargo help